munificent/game-programming-patterns/book/command.markdown

 It can't execute the command immediately since it doesn't know what actor to pass in.
-Here's where we take advantage of the fact that the command is a reified call: we can *delay* when the call is executed.
+Here's where we take advantage of the fact that the command is a reified call -- we can *delay* when the call is executed.

-Then we need some code that takes that command and runs it on the actor representing the player.
+Then, we need some code that takes that command and runs it on the actor representing the player.
 Something like:

 ^code call-actor-command